helidon-io/helidon/docs/mp/metrics/metrics.md

 Generally, the output for a given metric reflects only the metadata that the application or Helidon code explicitly set on that metric.

 One exception is that metadata for a timer always includes the `unit` field.
 By default, Helidon formats timer data in JSON output as seconds, regardless of any explicit `baseUnit` setting applied to the timers.
-But as [described below](#controlling-json-timer-output) you can change this behavior which can lead to different timers being formatted using different units.
+But as [described below][as-described-below] you can change this behavior which can lead to different timers being formatted using different units.
 Checking the metadata is the only way to know for sure what units Helidon used to express a given timer, so Helidon always includes `unit` in timer metadata.

 ##### Controlling JSON Timer Output